Home

 Ok, I declare up front, that Milford Sound is not in Queenstown.
 However, Queenstown is the major departure point for tours to Milford Sound.
 Access to Milford Sound from Queenstown is available by air (weather permitting) and road, with most visitors choosing to go by coach.
 The 295 kilometre trip from Queenstown takes about 4 hours each way, which makes for a big day, so better to let someone else do the driving, and take an organised coach tour.
 Another option is to stay in the lovely lake side village of Te Anau, 121 kilometres from Milford Sound.

-Mitre Peak picture Milford Sound is the number one tourist attraction in New Zealand, and with good reason.
+Milford Sound is the number one tourist attraction in New Zealand, and with good reason.
 Over 500,000 people visit Milford Sound each year, and according to Wikipedia, it has been voted as the number 1 tourist destination in the world.
 The famous British author, Rudyard Kipling referred to Milford Sound as the Eighth Wonder of the World.

 Milford Sound is a fiord, located on the west coast of New Zealand's South Island, in Fiordland National Park New Zealand .
 It extends 15 kilometres inland from the Tasman Sea.
 This spectacular area is home to towering snow capped peaks that rise up to 1,200 metres (3,900 feet) from the deep dark waters of the sound.
 Massive water falls plummet from the sheer walls of the sound, and run constantly due to the heavy rainfall received in the area.

-The journey into Milford Sound is an experience in itself, as you pass over raging creeks, through massive gorges and between snow covered mountains.
 The Homer Tunnel, which passes through the Main Divide at the Homer Saddle, was opened in 1954, and allows road access to Milford Sound from Queenstown and Te Anau.
 The tunnel is 1.2 kilometres long, and opens into a rain forest covered canyon, reminiscent of something from Jurassic Park.

 The sound can be viewed by air or by boat.
 As mentioned, flights are very dependant on weather conditions, which can change dramatically at short notice.
 Combined coach/boat tours are the preferred option, and provide great commentary on Milford Sound and surrounds.
 The boat trip usually takes 1 to 2 hours, and provides the perfect platform to take in the sheer size and majesty of your surrounds.
-Milford Sound picture And don't be put off by the weather.
+And don't be put off by the weather.
 It rains regularly in the sounds, but in our opinion that adds to the character of Milford Sound.
 Many a great photo has been taken of Mitre Peak disappearing into the clouds.
 And rain means that the waterfalls are running at capacity.

 If you see one thing in New Zealand, make sure that its Milford Sound.
 A trip to Milford Sound is the very best of all Queenstown activities.